karmaniverous/stan-cli/.stan/system/stan.todo.md

 ### Completed (recent)

 - Run table fixes
-  - Headers: removed default left padding from the table renderer; combined with per‑column left alignment this keeps “Time” and “Output” flush‑left with their content.
+  - Headers: removed default left padding and ad‑hoc line trimming; with per‑column left alignment, “Time” and “Output” are now strictly flush‑left with their columns.
+  - Spacing: increased inter‑column spacing to two spaces for readability.
   - WARN rows: the Output column now displays the file path for [WARN] as it does for [OK]/[FAIL], matching logger parity.
-  - Final spacing: the live renderer clears extra trailing lines without printing newline characters, eliminating stray blank lines after the summary.
-With the single newline printed by the CLI after ui.stop(), there is exactly one blank line between the summary and the next prompt.
+  - Final spacing: the writer now always terminates a frame with a single newline; the CLI no longer prints an extra newline after stopping live UI, ensuring exactly one blank line after the table (with the hint hidden) before the next prompt.
   - Restart visibility: immediately flush a CANCELLED frame when ‘r’ is pressed so a CANCELLED repaint is guaranteed to appear between restart and the next session start.

 - Patch diagnostics & editor behavior